-- (1) Includes shares (a) owned by or with certain relatives; (b) held in various fiduciary capacities; (c) held by certain corporations and other entities; and (d) held in trust under the Company's 401(k) Plan & Trust. - (2) Includes options to acquire shares of the Company's Common Stock that are exerciseable within 60 days. - (3) Messrs.
-Burnette, Fisher, Goldman and Hageboeck are nominees for re-election to the Board of Directors as Class III directors. - (4) Mr. Hageboeck serves as President and CEO of the Company and is considered a Named Executive Officer. - (5) In December 2014, the Board of Directors approved and adopted a revised insider trading policy which, among other things, added a prohibition against the pledging by executive officers or directors of Company securities as collateral for loans or other financial obligations.
-Ms. Rowe's pledge of shares predates the adoption of the revised policy and the Board of Directors has approved an exception to the policy with respect to Ms. Rowe's pledge.
+(5) Mr. Reyes was appointed to the Board of Directors in August 2021 and is a nominee for election to the Board of Directors as a Class III director.

+6) Mr. Hageboeck serves as President and CEO of the Company and is considered a Named Executive Officer.

+(7) In December 2014, the Board of Directors approved and adopted a revised insider trading policy which, among other things, added a prohibition against the pledging by executive officers or directors of Company securities as collateral for loans or other financial obligations.
+Ms. Rowe's pledge of shares predates the adoption of the revised policy and the Board of Directors approved an exception to the policy with respect to Ms. Rowe's pledge.